AfriWare Books Website

 Celebrating Kwanzaa has come a long way since its inception in 1966.
 When our store started celebrating in 1994, we had an intimate group meet in our first Oak Park location with about 35 parents and children.
 I remember telling the audience that we had children to thank for this gathering because many came in asking questions of our salespeople and their parents.

-Kwanzaa, which means "first fruits" in Kiswahili, is celebrated for 7 days starting on December 26, 2020 this year.
+Kwanzaa, which means "first fruits" in Kiswahili.
+It is celebrated for 7 days starting on December 26, 2022 this year.
 It is celebrated annually by most African Americans as a non-religious cultural Holiday to pay tribute to family, community, and heritage.
 The seven principles are: Umoja/Unity, Kujichagulia/Self Determination, Ujima/Collective Work and Responsibility, Ujamaa/Cooperative Economics, Nia/Purpose, Kuumba/Creativity, and Imani/Faith.
 The seven symbols are: Kinara, Cup (Kikombe Cha Umoja), Mat (Mkeka), Candles (Mishumaa Saba), Fruit/Crops (Mazao), Gifts (Zawadi), and Corn (Muhindi).

 Picture